josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🦇_training_model_for you_not_on_me.md

 Feels like that character people keep comparing my in-person likeness to.

 I wonder when I should start my YouTube career to show how *eerie* it is.

+Or should I ask where *exactly* in the world, one might roll out something with British metadata all over it, which uses several single-use products, to then combine to a stack which dampens register, and which is trained on limiting emotional expression?

+Nobe if you are using my voice for that, kindly.

+Divest it.

+(Ironic how these things go, nu?)

 2025-10-29